GlenHertz/ZFS-Linux/README.md

 * Boot from Linux Mint 17 live CD

-Install /boot on an ext2 partition and / on a ext4 partition (where ZFS cache will eventually go).
+Install /boot on an ext2 partition and / on an ext4 partition (where ZFS cache will eventually go).

-Then reboot and test install.

-Then reboot from live CD and copy root onto ZFS root directory.
+Then reboot, test install is OK.
+While still running, lets add ZFS to the kernel.
+Open a Terminal and then:

 ```
 sudo -i
 add-apt-repository --yes ppa:zfs-native/stable